 Kevin is the founder of Kevin L. Williams Productions and creator of Muley the Mule and Friends (comics and puppets).
-He served as President of the Mid-South Cartoonists Association, once a sub-chapter of the National Cartoonists’ Society’s Southeastern Chapter, from 2000-2012 and again from 2018 – present…which make’s him the longest acting MSCA president.
+He served as President of the Mid-South Cartoonists Association (once a sub-chapter of the National Cartoonists’ Society’s Southeastern Chapter) from 2000-2012 and again from 2018 – present…which make’s him the longest acting MSCA president.
 He has co-chaired events and art shows, including workshops, on behalf of the MSCA as well as other groups and associations, including speaking engagements such as the Cartoonist-in-Residence at the Charles M. Schulz Museum in Santa Rosa, CA. While his comics have been published in all forms of print in national and international print, The Muley and Friends Show puppets have been presented in nearly all media and live shows on the same stage as Snoop Dog, The Blues Brothers Band, and Huey Lewis and the News, leading to auditions with the Jim Henson Company, Sesame Workshop, and The Walt Disney Company.
 Since 1995, he has been editor of MAW Productions’ Jetta: Tales of the Toshigawa and Shinobi: Ninja Princess graphic novel series, and has contributed art and services to works and shows of other businesses.
 He has edited the MSCA’s two anthologies as well as comics for other businesses and associations.
-2018 co-founded the fan group Memphis Ghostbusters Franchise with fellow Ghosthead and MSCA member Lin Workman.
+In 2016 he co-founded the fan group Memphis Ghostbusters Franchise with fellow Ghosthead and MSCA member Lin Workman.

 Creating comics featuring his original characters since 1982, Dale is a Memphis-basedartist, writer, & publisher.
 He’s best known for a comic you’ve probably never heard of, Watusi the Talking Dog; fortunately, you can rectify that at www.watusithetalkingdog.com.
 Inspired by Tim Corrigan and the small press scene of the mid-80s, Dale still enjoys self-publishing his comics.
 Crafting the finished form of a project is as much a part of his artistic process as the words or the pictures.
 In addition to his self-published work, Dale has had comics published in anthologies across the country.